Proof of identity checks for tax practitioners

 The DVS is a secure system that matches key details in your Australian-issued identity documents with a government record and provides timely online results.

-We recommend you use the following documents to verify your identity through the DVS:
+We recommend you use the following Australian-issued documents to verify your POI through the online verification process:

 - driver licence